Thursday, January 3, 2019

 ( Shaam Sunder ( beloved ) has left me undone ,

-My Kaamdeva is now engrossed with others
+My Kaamadeva is now engrossed with others

-Love !
+Love!
 This Wahaab Khaar is waiting for you at the gate,

 He waits now just to have your glimpse only.)

-And the 19th century romantic poet Rasul Mir has repeatedly used Madan and Kaamdev in his poems.
+And the 19th-century romantic poet Rasul Mir has repeatedly used Madan and Kaamdev in his poems.
 I quote:

 "Tse yi-vaan roshe chhukh nataah